 AGP Aperture Size (MB)

 This item defines the size of the aperture if you use an AGP graphics adapter.
 It refers to a section of the PCI memory address range used for graphics memory.
-The default is 64 MB.

 Options: 32, 64, 128, 256 MB.